Real estate broker, Heights Cafe owner, and lifelong Brooklyn booster Glenn Markman died of stomach cancer on Nov. 4.

 In recent years Markman clinched deals for MakerBot’s production facility and the Nets practice compound, both in Sunset Park’s Industry City.
 The complex was also the home of Markman’s latest endeavor, BKLYN1834, which seeks to foster creativity by providing a platform for artists, musicians, and small-scale manufacturers to connect and share their work.

 “He was an important member of the Downtown business community,” Stanton said.
 “But his reach went much further.
-He was forward-thinking and really had some innovative ideas.”
+He was forward thinking and really had some innovative ideas.”

-Mosler pointed out that Markman worked outside of his home borough, including inking a deal to get a National Basketball Association retail store on the distant island of Manhattan.
+Mosler points out that Markman worked outside of his home borough, including inking a deal to get a National Basketball Association retail store on the distant island of Manhattan.
 But, he said, Brooklyn was always foremost in his thoughts.